 The Department of Veteran Affairs is dedicated to serving all eligible Servicemembers, Veterans and their families.
 It also recognizes the existing diversity within this population, including the Lesbian, Gay, and Bisexual (LGB) community.
-VA is committed to providing outreach to diverse Service and Veteran populations and has provided guidance on how under current Federal law VA may recognize marriage.
+VA is committed to providing outreach to diverse Servicemember and Veteran populations and has provided guidance on how under current Federal law VA may recognize marriage.

-The Defense Department, in their ongoing review of military benefits in connection with the repeal of "Don't Ask, Don't Tell," identified the following VA benefits for which Servicemembers may designate beneficiaries of their choosing, regardless of sexual orientation:
+Benefits for Which LGB Servicemembers May Designate a Beneficiary The Defense Department, in their ongoing review of military benefits in connection with the repeal of "Don't Ask, Don't Tell," identified the following VA benefits for which Servicemembers may designate beneficiaries of their choosing, regardless of sexual orientation:

 In addition, there are other benefits for Servicemembers provided by DoD for which LGB Servicemembers may designate a beneficiary regardless of sexual orientation.
 Learn about those DoD programs on the Defense Department's DADT website.